 The energy supply market and regulatory environment continues to be challenging for all suppliers in the industry.
 The sustained absence of a product market has resulted in most households in our portfolio now being on the standard variable tariff ("SVT") which is subject to the Ofgem price cap.
-Changes to the price cap methodology enabled suppliers to recover some of the 2022 costs incurred, but not previously recovered, for price-capped customers during 2023.
+Changes to the price cap methodology enabled suppliers to recover some of the 2022 costs incurred for price-capped customers during 2023.
 Although energy prices fell during 2023, they remain almost double the level of previous years.
 This presents vulnerable customers with financial challenges.
-The Customer business continues to be concerned about customer affordability, particularly during the period of higher energy usage and associated costs during the winter months.
+The Customer business continues to be concerned about customer affordability, particularly considering the likely increase of energy usage and associated costs during the winter months.

-With customer bills remaining higher than historic levels, our operational focus remains on prompt cash collection, the retention of customers on secure payment plans, and supporting our customer base to manage their debt position.
+With customer bills high, our operational focus remains on prompt cash collection, the retention of customers on secure payment plans, and supporting our customer base to manage their debt position.
 In early 2023, Ofgem began a market-wide review of suppliers' approach to switching customers to prepayment meters without consent as a means to recovering debt, covering both prepayment meter installation under warrant and remote change of smart meter mode.
-This review followed the temporary pause of this activity from 3 February 2023 by all suppliers to allow Ofgem to consider the introduction of new rules.
-Ofgem and suppliers agreed a new voluntary approach for the use of prepayment meters to recover debt without customer consent with the Code of Practice published on 18 April 2023.
+This review followed the temporary pause of this activity by all suppliers from 3 February 2023 to allow agreement of a new voluntary approach for the use of prepayment meters to reclaim debt without customer consent with the Code of Practice published on 18 April 2023.
 After consultation, Ofgem introduced mandatory new rules and guidance which came into effect on 8 November 2023 replacing the Code of Practice.
 Suppliers must demonstrate readiness to comply with the new rules ahead of restarting the use of prepayment meters, and on 8 January 2024, Ofgem announced that three suppliers, including ScottishPower, had met these conditions and could restart this activity.
-The business continues to engage with Ofgem on all aspects, including the recovery of additional debt created as a result of the moratorium and the new rules which extend the group of customers who are deemed not suitable for prepayment, notwithstanding the temporary additional bad debt-related allowance that has already been announced from April 2024 for twelve months.
+The business continues to engage with Ofgem on all aspects, including the recovery of additional debt created as a result of the moratorium and the new rules which extend the group of customers who are deemed not suitable for prepayment.

-The suspension of involuntary prepayment installations has limited the options available to us to recover debt and has also had a significant impact on our ability to secure difficult to recover debt on a reasonable repayment plan as from February 2023 until January 2024, we could not use prepayment meters without customer consent which, in the absence of the suspension, is the last resort of the debt journey.
+The suspension of involuntary prepayment installations has limited the options available to us to recover debt and has also had a significant impact on our ability to secure difficult to recover debt on a reasonable repayment plan as we cannot use prepayment meters without customer consent which, in the absence of the suspension, is the last resort of the debt journey.
 The adverse impact of the temporary suspension and the introduction of the licence conditions for 'involuntary' (i.e. without consent) prepayment installations has yet to be fully determined.
-The business continues to lobby Ofgem to ensure that any adverse costs resulting from these actions are recovered in a fair and reasonable manner.
+The business is lobbying Ofgem to ensure that any adverse costs resulting from these actions are recovered in a fair and reasonable manner.